Thorntonhall: History

 Thorntonhall has a history reflecting the social changes of the last 400 years and in particular the last 120 years.
 It was originally just a farm that had added to it some major buildings.
 The then 'hall' was bought and greatly improved by a grocer called Cooper who had shops throughout the west of Scotland.
 Another grand house was built at Ravenscroft, again on a small hilltop.
 These two and the railway station were probably the catalyst for a great plan to build a mini-Edinburgh-style suburb of crescents and avenues.
 Only three houses were completed before the outbreak of World War I halted further development.

 Before and during World War II Thorntonhall was one of the sites selected for relocation of government departments to avoid bombing raids.
 After the war it became part of the East Kilbride New town and this led to the construction of a large number of individual houses in this free standing village.
 That relative isolation led to an Upper Class housing development on a small scale throughout the period 1970 to 2000.

 Demographics

 The population of Thorntonhall is estimated, as of 2016, at 590.
-The majority of Thortonhall's residents own their own property, and annual incomes are well above average.
+The majority of residents own their own property, and annual incomes are well above average.

+In 2002, Thorntonhall was named the wealthiest town in the United Kingdom.